kree-nickm/better-multi-twitch/README.md

 # better-multi-twitch
-A multiple Twitch.tv stream viewer with robust viewing options, stream layouts, and usage of the legacy chat so that FFZ and BTTV actually work like they used to.
+A multiple Twitch.tv stream viewer with robust viewing options, stream layouts, and usage of the legacy chat* so that FFZ and BTTV actually work like they used to.

+*I suspect one day Twitch will remove legacy chat as well, but until then, rejoyce.